 Enrollment Management Committee

 The Enrollment Management Committee is a University-wide committee whose purpose is to advise the Provost on issues of enrollment management.
 It represents the Provost’s office, Admissions, Financial Aid, Student Life, Registrar, Budget and Planning and Institutional Research.

 The Graduate Council is an advisory body to the Provost and Academic Council and serves as the primary University-wide group to address issues related to graduate studies.
 The Graduate Council reviews and evaluates proposals for new graduate programs, suspension of programs, or closure of programs.
 It reviews proposals for any administrative entity which grants graduate credit, such as centers and institutes.

 Graduate Council Membership Statement

 Educational Effectiveness Committee

-The purpose of the Educational Effectiveness Committee is to ensure that the University, through all of its executive divisions, is conducting periodic reviews of its work and demonstrating, as a result, thoughtful implementation of improvements over time that are linked to mission and strategic planning.
+The purpose of the Educational Effectiveness Committee is to ensure that the University, through all of its executive divisions, is conducting periodic reviews of its work and demonstrating, as a result, thoughtful implementation of improvements over time that are linked to mission, identity, and strategic planning.

 NCAA Academic Integrity Committee